sentenza/ng-solid-material/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+The essential blocks that compose this application are:

+- SOLID
+- [rdflib.js][rdflib]: a library for fetching, parsing and serializing RDF data using several serialization formats
+- solid-auth-client

+# Getting started

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.